Mark your calendars because the first day of school is weeks away for students across the Panhandle.

 Tigers in grades first through 12th will return to the classroom on Wednesday, Aug.
 17.

 The district’s traditional open house for the elementary will take place on Tuesday, Aug.
 16. Students in seventh through 12th grades will have grade level orientation meetings ahead of the school year.
-Families will receive specifics on the meetings and can stay up-to-date with on the district’s social media.
+Families will receive specifics on the meetings and can stay up-to-date on the district’s social media.

 “We have a lot of exciting changes coming for the 2022-2023 school year with the focus on providing high quality learning and services to our students and families,” Superintendent Kathy Urbanek said.
 “Some of these projects will be slightly delayed due to manufacturing and shipping delays, but Mitchell is providing some really great services for students.”